Q: What are the TA salaries?

 Q: What to do if I work more than 20 hours per week?

-We want to remind everyone to be aware of the terms of your TA contract.
-According to our ASE contract: https://hr.uw.edu/labor/academic-and-student-unions/uaw-ase/ase-contract, ASEs with a 50% FTE appointment are not required to work more than 220 hours per quarter (approximately 20 hours per week).
+We want to remind everyone to be aware of the terms of your TA contract (applies to salaried appointments).
+According to our ASE contract (Article 35 – Workload): https://hr.uw.edu/labor/academic-and-student-unions/uaw-ase/ase-contract, ASEs with a 50% FTE appointment are not required to work for more than 220 hours per quarter, and ASEs with a 50% FTE appointment shall not be required to work more than an average of 20 hours a week.

 How to start the conversation?
 You might say something like: “I anticipate that my TA workload may exceed 20 hours this week.
 Could we discuss possible adjustments?
 For example, would you prefer that I reduce hours next week, or reduce time spent on other TA responsibilities?”